harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 Overview on how the enhancement will be implemented.

-An analysis of Linux VXLAN implementation.
+An analysis of Linux VxLAN implementation.

-Noteablely, at the view of VXLAN, the linux bridge instance is a part of it's functionality, it should be automatically created/deleted with VXLAN.
+Noteablely, at the view of VxLAN, the linux bridge instance is a part of it's functionality, it should be automatically created/deleted with VxLAN.

 Each VNI has 2 levels of fdb:

 A bridge fdb for inside VTEP local forwarding.

-A VXLAN fdb for cross VTEP forwarding.
+A VxLAN fdb for cross VTEP forwarding.

 ![](./20220530-vxlan-enhancement/linux-vxlan-1.png)